Creston, British Columbia: Road/air transportation

 By 1909, the highway to Cranbrook was rated as good.
 By 1910, a passable trail existed east to Lethbridge, which by 1912 was a main road.
 After realignments, a proper gravel highway opened in 1920.
 In 1932, the route became the No. 3, Interprovincial Highway, remaining for years the main road connection between the two western provinces.

 Southward, a wagon road existed by the 1890s, which was periodically upgraded over the following decades.

 In 1931, the ferry/highway auto route north to Nelson was inaugurated.

-When Canyon St. was widened in 1947 for the new Crowsnest Highway, the frontage buildings moved 10 ft back.
+When Canyon St. was widened in 1947 for the new Crowsnest Highway, the frontage buildings were moved 10 ft back.

 The October 1963 opening of the Salmo–Creston highway rerouted most traffic from the ferry route.

 Creston is served by the Creston Valley Airport formerly known as the Art Sutcliffe Field.
 In 2017, the pilot of a small plane safely made an emergency landing on Highway 3 west of Creston.

 Prior to Greyhound Canada ceasing all intraprovincial services in 2018, an application the prior year included a service reduction via Creston.
 The summer bus service between Kaslo and Calgary, instituted by a regional operator in 2019, included a Creston stop.

 In 2021, the Creston Valley Transit System replaced its fleet of diesel-powered buses with four light-duty, gasoline-driven buses.